All Episodes

 I appreciate that.

-Uh I really don't think you believe that.
+I really don't think you believe that.

-I I I really do.
+I really do.

-I think you're looking at his cabinet, I think you're looking at his vice president and his Secretary of State with these two men.
+I think you're looking at his vice president and his secretary of state with these two men.

 That's kind of how I feel about it.

-I mean, I'm not a McCain fan in the least, but it appears to me the man is uh setting himself up.
+I mean, I'm not a McCain fan in the least, but it appears to me the man is setting himself up.

-All right, well, let's discuss this.
+Well, let's discuss this.

-I I know what you're saying.
+I know what you're saying.

 Plus, he needs to be consistent.

-Uh to go against your party, to go against your president, to join the Democrats in providing and and and building an obstacle to the president who's trying to defend and protect the country as it appears alone.
+And this is not the way you do it to go against your party, to go against your president, to join the Democrats in providing and building an obstacle to the president who's trying to defend and protect the country as it appears alone.

-Powell has uh you know, folks, this is really tough.
+Powell, you know, folks, this is really tough.

-Colin Powell's an inside beltwig guy.
+Colin Powell's an inside Beltway guy.

-And everybody was just going gaggone.
+And everybody was going gag on.

-He was now making speeches, motivational speeches, oh, this but he wouldn't tell anybody what party he was a member of.
+But he wouldn't tell anybody what party he was a member of.

 And I thought that is kind of important here.